BuvinJT/automacdoc/README.md

 ```

 ## How does this work?
-AutoMacDoc analyzes your Python source and generates *markdown* files from them.
+AutoMacDoc analyzes your Python source and generates markdown files from them.
 It then employs MkDocs to produce html based documentation from the markdown!
 This process creates:
   - a 'mkdocs.yml' file, which is a config file for [MkDocs](https://mkdocs.org)
-  - a 'docs' folder, which contains the markdown source processed by [MkDocs](https://mkdocs.org)
+  - a 'docs' folder, containing the markdown
-  - a 'site' folder, which contains the static site produced
+  - a 'site' folder, which is the final web site produced

+### Raw Mode

+The easiest way to learn to use AutoMacDoc may be to first run the example
+provided in "Raw Mode".
+Pass the `-r` switch on the command line to enable
+this option.
+Using this method for generating the documentation, the entire
+directory tree for a source path specified is recursively scanned and all
+elements of the code indexed.
+The files produced have a direct one-to-one
+alignment of Python package / module to a sub directory / document
+(i.e. site page).

+This is the most straight forward style for indexing the exact source
+found within that Python code base in a literal manner.

 ### Magic Mode

+Now that you've seen how easy it is to use the direct "Raw Mode",
+"Magic Mode" may be better understood in its contrast to it.
-By default, "Magic Mode" is used to generate the documents in a dynamic, highly
+"Magic Mode" is used to generate the documents in a more dynamic,
 customizable manner.
 The key difference between this mode vs. "Raw Mode", is that
-the core method by which objects are indexed is "by import" rather than "file path".
+the method by which objects are indexed is "by import" rather than by "file path".
 This mode also provides the means to define the structure of the content produced
-yourself to a notable degree.
+to a notable degree.

 The way objects are found in this mode aligns with how the content of a package
 naturally resolves via import within a Python runtime context.
 The source elements
 which are explicitly included within a given Python package's `__init__` module
 will be indexed by the doc generator's parser / inspector.

+The command line argument passed for the "source" argument may simply be the
+name of an import.
+That argument does not have to be the path to its directory,
+when using this mode.
+Therefore, after "pip installing" any library (including
+from remote or *local* sources), you could follow that up by running `automacdoc`
+against it *by import name*!

-As a bonus, when using this mode, "magic comments" (included for this specific
+As a bonus, when using this mode, "magic comments" (using syntax defined for this
-tool) will be processed if placed within an `__init__` module being scanned.
+specific tool) will be processed if placed within such an `__init__` module being
-This is used to dictate how the markdown files / site pages will be named, ordered,
+scanned.
+This is used to dictate how the markdown files / site pages will be named
-and the content which they index.

-This mode may be most easily understood by looking at an example file provided.
+and ordered, along with what content is generated.

+Let's look at an example "magic init" file...

 **example/src/__init__.py**: